-Deciding whether to report Sexual Violence may be difficult.
-Making a report to law enforcement is a decision left entirely up to the victim, and victims always have the right to decline to notify law enforcement.
+Deciding whether to report a crime may be difficult.
+Making a report of intimate partner violence, sexual assault, or stalking to law enforcement is a decision left entirely up to the victim, and victims always have the right to decline to notify law enforcement.
 For those who want to notify law enforcement, the JCSO and Elaine Huntsmnan are available to accompany the student and assist with this notification.
 Contact Elaine Huntsman at extension 2525 for help if you are a victim of sexual violence.
 Crimes that occur while participating in the program should be reported to the JCSO.
 A JCSO officer and Elaine Huntsman will then accompany the victim to contact the Israel Police to make a report.